One dead, 11 hurt in second day of Lebanon sectarian clashes

-TRIPOLI, Lebanon (Reuters) - A man was killed and 11 wounded in a second day of sectarian clashes in the Lebanese port city of Tripoli on Wednesday between gunmen loyal to opposing sides in neighboring Syria’s civil war, residents said.
+TRIPOLI, Lebanon, Dec 5 (Reuters) - A man was killed and 11 wounded in a second day of sectarian clashes in the Lebanese port city of Tripoli on Wednesday between gunmen loyal to opposing sides in neighbouring Syria’s civil war, residents said.

 The army, which cut off all roads leading to the area a day earlier, has sent in reinforcements to try to stop militants using machineguns and rocket-propelled grenades along Syria Street, a main thoroughfare that has become synonymous with the fighting in the city over the past year.